fbqvyjt/Game-Dev-Study/Course2/Iteration/ForeachLoops/notes.md

 5. What if we want to remove the card that has been picked?
     - Simple, right?
 Well, if you were to write `hand.Remove(card);`, you would get an error.
 This is because you cannot modify the Collections directory.
     - If we want to make changes, we HAVE to use a for loop.
 We are never allowed to change the list inside a `foreach` loop.

+<br></br>

+## Important Things to remember
+1. If we were trying to find the location of a particular value we'd need to keep track of that location, and ther's no way ina `foreach` loop to know where we are in the array or list on a particular iteration.

+2. We can't use a `foreach` loop to change contents in an array or list.